ctch3ng/Setting-Up-Nginx-Proxy-Manager-on-Docker-with-macvlan/README.md

 ## Step 1: Set Up the Docker Compose File with a `macvlan` Network

-Create the following folders under the default docker directory (e.g. `/docker`).
+On the NAS, create the following folders under the default docker directory (e.g. `/docker`).
 - /docker/npm
   - /docker/npm/data
   - /docker/npm/letsencrypt